Table of Contents

 Federal data shows nearly 1 in 5 claims face denial or rejection.
 Automation that uses validated intake and eligibility data significantly improves clean claim rates.

-Tools like CERTIFY Health help achieve a clean claim rate of 95+.
+Tools like CERTIFY Health help achieve dermatology denial rate benchmarks of 95+.
 Clean claim rate is frequently used in federal and industry practice benchmarks to represent timely and accurate claims submission.

 8. Patient Payments and Financial Responsibility Communication